Bursar's Office

 Estimated Costs

-The figures below are direct cost (university-billed) estimates based on a single undergraduate student enrolled full time for academic year 2022–23 (two semesters).
-For detailed descriptions of tuition and fees, visit the Bursar's Office website.
-The difference in range depends upon the student's college, school or program.
-Indirect costs (not billed by the university) such as transportation, medical and personal expenses should also be considered for general planning purposes.
-The Bursar's Office Costs pages provide estimates of indirect costs which may help students plan accordingly.
+The figures below are direct cost (university-billed) estimates based on a single undergraduate student enrolled full time for academic year 2024–25 (two semesters).
+For details, visit the Bursar's Office website.
+The difference in tuition depends upon the student's area of study.

 Books and Supplies: $1,200